Christian Cooper has written a comic book partly inspired by his viral Central Park moment

 “At the end, [the story] takes that phrase that is associated with Superman and just launches to this other place, to this moment of grace that so many were denied in how they died and kind of giving that to them in fiction what they didn’t get in real life,” Cooper said.
 “I think that was very important to do.”

-Cooper said he hopes that the “Represent!” series, which is have more titles in 2021, will reach new readers of comic books and discover new talent.
+Cooper said he hopes that the “Represent!” series, which will have more titles in 2021, will reach new readers of comic books and discover new talent.
 And he’s looking to do more writing himself after this eye-opening experience.

 “This reminded me that storytelling is your fundamental nature,” Cooper said.
 “Coming up with these wacko, fantastical things is what you are about.
 So why aren’t you doing it?
 So, absolutely.
 On my agenda is do more storytelling.”